eramos2/AssoRUM-ICOM5016-Project/README.md

-# DataBase2016
+# ICOM5016-Project: AssoRUM

-This is the github page of the ICOM5016 class project.\n Team members are: Emmanuel Ramos, Osvaldo Ramirez, Feliz Gonzalez.
+This is the github page of the ICOM5016 class project.

+Team members are: Emmanuel Ramos, Osvaldo Ramirez, Feliz Gonzalez.